fasrc/helmod/doc/HOWTO.md

 ```

 The `Bad exit status` is expected in this case.
-The `README` and other docs in the root of the installation is something manually done by fasrcsw just out of personal preference.
+The `README` and other docs in the root of the installation is something manually done by HeLmod just out of personal preference.

 ## Finish the spec file